vaibhavkapase1302/infra-terraform-DOC/README.md

 - **Cost-conscious**: Using the smallest node sizes and free registry tier
 - **Simple**: No complex networking or advanced features - just what's needed

-## Next Steps

-This infrastructure is ready for:
-- Deploying a Flask app (or any containerized app)
-- Setting up CI/CD pipelines
-- Adding monitoring and logging
-- Scaling up as needed

-The Kubernetes cluster is fully functional and the container registry is ready to store your images.
-You can start deploying applications right away!

 ---

-*Built as part of a DevOps DigitalOcean - feel free to use this as a starting point for your own projects.*